vorakl/FakeTpl/examples/nginx/README.md

-# The example of docker image based on an official Nginx's image
+# The example of generating of an Index page using environment variables

 ## Build